s4shaz/Drink-Water-Notification/README.md

 # Drink-Water-Notification
-Simple Python app to notify user to drink water every 15 minutes.
+Simple Python app to notify user to drink water every 15 minutes using the plyer module.